-Moving out of a quality investment fund that's made you a lot of money and parking in cash takes real disciple.
+Moving out of a quality investment fund that's made you a lot of money and parking in cash takes real discipline.
 Parking in cash also needs bags of patience.
 Once you are out of the market, you've got to stick with your decision.
 You'd only change your decision if your analysis was telling you that something had changed.

-The question of what sort of growth you are going to get on your money whilst parked in cash can be answered as follows: Asking such a question is the wrong way of looking at it.
+The question of what sort of growth you are going to get on your money while parked in cash can be answered as follows: asking such a question is the wrong way of looking at it.
 The answer is it will grow at a similar rate to putting your money into a standard bank account.

-However when asked this question, what I say to our clients is it's not about making cash.
+However, when asked this question, what we say to our clients is it's not about making cash.
 These cash parks serve one purpose and it's not to grow your money.
 The main purpose of ISA cash parks is to protect and preserve the profits you make in the bull markets.

 Anybody can learn about reading the market and understanding market cycles if you do your homework.
 Trying to guess what the market is doing by going off how you are feeling is going to get you nowhere.
-In fact you're just going to get yourself in hot water.
+In fact, you're just going to get yourself in hot water.
 It's very amateur.

-My advice to you is get your advice and recommendations from people who know what they are talking about.
+Our advice is to get your recommendations from people who know what they are talking about.
 It's a simple as that.
-Check their track record and make sure it's one that shows you they have beaten the market over the longterm.
-I've been fortunate to have beaten the Nasdaq over the long-term and the reason why I've done quite well, I think, is because I love the market and I love investing.
-Yes I absolutely love it and I'm all over it.
-It's in my blood, it really is.
-This is one of the things I really truly enjoy.
-I like to think that the market is like a big puzzle and it's my job to solve it.
-However the markets puzzle will never be solved and if you ever think you have solved it, then you could be setting yourself up for a big fall.
-The market is always right and it is complex but with the right knowhow, you can make a good profit over the long-term.
+Check their track record and make sure they have beaten the market over the long-term.

+We've been fortunate to have beaten the Nasdaq over the long-term and the reason why we've done quite well, I think, is because we love the market and we love investing.
+Yes, we absolutely love it and we are all over it.
+It's in our blood, it really is.
+This is one of the things we really, truly enjoy.
+We like to think that the market is like a big puzzle and it's our job to solve it.
+However, the market's puzzle will never be solved.
+The market is always right and even though many see it as complex, with the right knowhow you can make a good profit over the long-term.

-If you are going to follow someone, or get advice from somebody, make sure it's someone who's not just passionate about the market but a person who has proven results.
-Once you find that person, stick with them because they could help you to become quite wealthy without you becoming an expert yourself.
-This system we use is not guaranteed.
-Some people call us and ask questions such as what am I guaranteed to return per year?
-I reply, we can't guarantee anything.
+If you are going to follow someone, or receive investment guidance from somebody, make sure it's somebody who's not just passionate about the market but a person or company who has proven results.
+Once you find them, stick with them because they could help you to become quite wealthy without you becoming an expert yourself.

+This method is not guaranteed.
+Some people contact us and ask our investment consultants questions such as, 'What am I guaranteed to return per year?'
+They reply, 'We can't guarantee anything'.

-But what we can say is that we aim to beat the Nasdaq Composite which has averaged over the long-term 18.3%.
-What we also know is that we've beaten it in the long-term, and that means that probability says that if I can continue doing what I've been doing in the past, and keep improving, then I'm likely to beat the Nasdaq in the future.
+What I can say is that our aim is to beat the Nasdaq Composite which has averaged 18.3% over the long-term.
+What we also know is that we've beaten it in the long-term, so probability says that if we can continue doing what I've been doing in the past, and keep improving, we are likely to continue beating the Nasdaq in the future.

-If I can continue to beat the Nasdaq, it means my average annual return going forward is probably going to be double digit.
+If we can continue to beat the Nasdaq, it means our annual return going forward is probably going to be double digit.
 But there is no guarantee.
 And there's also no guarantee what the Nasdaq will do either.

-What is almost guaranteed however is my performance will always be in relation to the Nasdaq's performance.
+What is almost guaranteed, however, is our performance will always be in relation to the Nasdaq's performance.